tsackton/taelgarverse/docs/gazetteer/upper-istaros/refounded-alliance-of-aurbez/three-wells.md

 Three Wells is a meeting place and fortified camp on the [Aurbez Plateau](<../aurbez-plateau.md>), along a small tributary of the [Aursen](<../../major-rivers/istaros-watershed/aursen.md>).
 For many years, Three Wells has been a place where the people of the [Refounded Alliance of Aurbez](<./refounded-alliance-of-aurbez.md>) meet to debate politics and war.

 At the valley’s heart sit three old stone wells in a tight triangle; between them, a pillar holds a communal bowl of clear water and a ladle.
-Above the valley, a watchtower is maintained by [The Rangers](<../../../groups/the-rangers.md>)
+Above the valley, a watchtower is maintained by [Rangers](<../../../groups/rangers.md>)

 ![Three Wells](../../../assets/three-wells.png)
 *Three Wells occupied by Aurbeze gathering to discuss the invasion of the Iron Fang hobgoblins*